 Statewide averages obscure the real picture.
 The 95.5 estimate tells you almost nothing useful about any specific Californian or any specific community within the state.
 The standard deviation within California is significantly larger than between most states.

 Immigration effects on verbal IQ are well documented.
 California has the largest immigrant population of any US state, with approximately 27% of residents foreign-born.
 First-generation immigrants consistently score below their actual cognitive ability on English-language verbal IQ tests due to language acquisition rather than cognitive differences.
 Studies consistently show that second-generation immigrants from the same communities score at or above national norms.
+This is one reason why verbal versus nonverbal IQ scores can diverge so dramatically within the same individual โ€” especially in bilingual or multilingual populations.

 IQ is highly malleable within California's range.
 The 20-point gap between California's lowest and highest performing districts is almost entirely environmentally driven โ€” nutrition, education quality, early childhood enrichment, and socioeconomic stability account for virtually all of the variation.
 This is a policy problem, not a fixed biological one.